Thai PM suspended while court mulls if he defied term limits

 Several confrontations between the student-driven protest movement and authorities became violent.
 A legal crackdown on activists further embittered critics.

-Small protests appealing again to Prayuth to step down and the Constitutional Court to force him to if he didn’t have been held daily since Sunday, but drawn only small crowds.
+Small protests appealing again to Prayuth to step down — and the Constitutional Court to force him to if he didn’t — have been held daily since Sunday, but drew only small crowds.

 “I am very pleased.
-Gen. Prayuth has stayed for a long time and had no vision to develop the country at all,” Wuttichai Tayati, a 28-year-old who works in marketing, said while protesting in Bangkok on Wednesday.
+Gen. Prayuth has stayed for a long time and had no vision to develop the country at all,” Wuttichai Tayati, a 28-year-old who works in marketing, said while protesting Wednesday in Bangkok.
 “At least taking him out for now might make Thailand move forward a bit.”

 Even if Prayuth does go, replacing him with Prawit will not resolve the standoff.